 Business owners or landlords of commercial property or those who provide housing for others are required by law to take reasonable steps to ensure the safety of those they invite onto their property.
-At Lieser Skaff Alexander, we have both prosecuted and defended landlords and business owners in cases where their invitees were assaulted or otherwise injured and security issues were implicated.
+At Lieser Skaff, we have both prosecuted and defended landlords and business owners in cases where their invitees were assaulted or otherwise injured and security issues were implicated.
 Landlords and business owners can be deemed negligent if they:

 - Foresaw the possibility of a crime and did not take reasonable steps to prevent the crime.